IO and Hybrid Life Cycle Assessment

 When and where?:

-Course venue confirmed: ESCI, Passeig Pujades 1, 08003 (access from the corner of this street and Passeig Picasso 8) Barcelona.
+Course venue: ESCI, Passeig Pujades 1, 08003 (access from the corner of this street and Passeig Picasso 8) Barcelona.

 Masters degree or equivalent.
 Participants must bring own laptop computer.
 A good understanding and/or experience with life cycle assessment is an asset.

 Professor Jannick Schmidt, Aalborg University

 Possibly a teaching assistant

 Price and conditions:

 3000 EUR – for professionals (consultancy, government bodies, industry, NGO’s, and private)

 1500 EUR – for university personnel (postdocs, professors)

 Second registration from the same institution offered at 50% discount, if enrolling at the same time (enquire before you register).
 Does not include travel, accommodation and meals.
 A map will be sent once course is confirmed to guide you as you look for accommodation.